apollo

 Disease/Condition Glossary

 Migraine is a primary headache disorder.
 Migraine most often starts at puberty.
-People affected by migraine aged between 35 and 45 years.
+People affected by migraine are between 35 and 45 years old.
 Migraines are supposed to result from the swelling (dilatation) of vessels of blood in the head.
 It is more common in women.
 It is caused by the initiation of a process deep in the brain that causes the release of pain-producing inflammatory substances across the head's blood vessels and nerves.
 Migraine is chronic, often life-long, and described by frequent attacks.
 Attacks typically include headache, which is severe or moderate strength, one-sided with the duration of hours to 2-3 days, and nausea (the most characteristic related feature).
 It attacks between once a week and once a year.
-In children, attacks be likely to be of smaller duration, and stomach symptoms are more important.
+In children, attacks are likely to be of smaller duration, and stomach symptoms are more important.

 FAQs

-When your migraine headache has begun, take SUMATRIPTAN as soon as possible.
-Do not use SUMATRIPTAN to avoid an attack.
-Always take this SUMATRIPTAN just as your doctor has advised you.
+When your migraine headache has begun, take Sumatriptan as soon as possible.
+Do not use Sumatriptan to avoid an attack.
+Always take this Sumatriptan just as your doctor has advised you.
 If you are not sure, check with your pharmacist or doctor.

-Yes, SUMATRIPTAN can lead to an increase in blood pressure.
+Yes, Sumatriptan can lead to an increase in blood pressure.
 However, it does not happen to everyone.
-However, you should monitor your blood pressure continuously during treatment with SUMATRIPTAN.
+However, you should monitor your blood pressure continuously during treatment with Sumatriptan.

-If you have regular or daily headaches because of the frequent use of headache medicines, it is suggestive of SUMATRIPTAN overuse headache.
-It would be best if you asked your doctor who may stop the SUMATRIPTAN for some time.
+If you have regular or daily headaches because of the frequent use of headache medicines, it is suggestive of Sumatriptan overuse headache.
+It would be best if you asked your doctor who may stop the Sumatriptan for some time.

-SUMATRIPTAN belongs to a family of tryptamine-based drugs called Triptans.
-It would be best if you did not take another triptan along with SUMATRIPTAN.
+Sumatriptan belongs to a family of tryptamine-based drugs called Triptans.
+It would be best if you did not take another triptan along with Sumatriptan.
 Taking two triptans collectively may cause a heart attack and may also lead to high blood pressure.
-Do not use SUMATRIPTAN within 24 hours before or after using another migraine medicines.
+Do not use Sumatriptan within 24 hours before or after using another migraine medicines.

 Migraine headaches may run in families.
 It happens more often in women than in men.
 It has been seen that some women, but not all, have little migraine headache when they are pregnant.